 Welcome to the Taylors Lakes Fishing Guide.
-Taylors Lakes is a shallow man-made lake located in the western suburbs.
-Located 23 kilometres north west of Melbourne in suburban Taylors lakes.
+Taylors Lakes is a shallow man-made lake located in the western suburbs 23 kilometers northwest of Melbourne in suburban Taylors lakes.
 It stretches behind the Taylors Lakes main reception centre and passed the water gardens shopping centre.
-It’s not much to look at and its water quality is quite poor noticeable by brownish colour and off smell.
-However, Taylors lakes does hold good numbers of carp and eels.
+It’s not much to look at and its water quality is quite poor noticeable by its brownish colour and off smell.
+However, Taylor’s lakes do hold good numbers of carp and eels.
 I have seen Carp as big as 12 kilos caught from this system using simple baits that you can access from your pantry or cupboard.

 Fishing at Taylors Lakes

 At Taylors Lakes, you can catch carp & eels.
-Standard baits such as corn, bread, maggots work great for carp. it’s a very shallow water system only 1 meter deep, therefore, using a simple running sinker rig with a pea-size sinker works great in this area.
-So, does suspending baits using a float.
+Standard baits such as corn, bread, and maggots work great for carp. it’s a very shallow water system only 1 meter deep, therefore, using a simple running sinker rig with a pea-size sinker works great in this area.
+So, do suspend baits using a float.
 We have also fished well using unweighted baits.
 You can also target carp with hard body lures and soft plastics.
 This is a difficult technique that generally requires sight casting.
-Which means spotting a nearby carp and casting right in there are and working the lure of plastic slowly hoping they will strike.
-Its tough but very rewarding when you catch a carp using this method.
+This means spotting a nearby carp and casting right in there and working the lure of plastic slowly hoping they will strike.
+It’s tough but very rewarding when you catch a carp using this method.
 Most however will stick to targeting them with bait.

 Recommended baits Taylors Lakes

 European Carp must not be returned to the water.